-In this recipe for Czech Pickled Cheese (aka Nakládaný Hermelín), a creamy cheese with a bloomy rind that’s similar to Camembert is sliced, stuffed with a savory filling, and cured in oil.
-It’s the ultimate keto pub food in Prague!
+In this recipe for Czech pickled cheese (aka Nakládaný Hermelín), a creamy cheese with a bloomy rind that’s similar to Camembert is sliced, stuffed with a savory filling, and cured in oil.
+It’s the ultimate pub food in Prague!
+And bonus, it’s the perfect low carb and keto appetizer.

 But I’m a cheese lover through and through and I decided to give it a try.